Sweet Home (video game): Influence

-Sweet Home served as the main inspiration for Capcom's Resident Evil (1996), a game which defined the survival horror genre and spawned a multimedia franchise.
-When development began in 1993, Resident Evil was originally intended to be a remake of Sweet Home.
+Sweet Home served as the main inspiration for Capcom's PlayStation game Resident Evil (1996), a game which defined the survival horror genre and spawned a multimedia franchise.
 The game was directed by Shinji Mikami with Fujiwara acting as producer.
 Fujiwara believed the basic premise for Resident Evil was to do the things that he was unable to include in Sweet Home, particularly in the sense of graphics.
 Since Capcom no longer had the rights to the Sweet Home license, they had to invent a new universe, but the game still adopted many elements from Sweet Home.
 Shinji Mikami, the director of Resident Evil stated in 2024 that he would not be interested in remaking any of his own games, but would be interested in remaking Sweet Home.

 Both games placed an emphasis on survival with elements such as the management of a limited inventory and health restoratives scattered throughout the game.
-Resident Evil was originally intended to have a first-person perspective influenced by Sweet Homes battles, before the perspective was changed during development.
-Some story elements borrow heavily from Sweet Home.
+Some of Resident Evil's story elements borrow heavily from Sweet Home.
 Both games are set in a mansion with an intricate layout, the story is told through the use of scattered notes, and there are multiple endings depending on how many characters survive.
 Other shared elements include the brutal imagery, door loading sequences, puzzles, backtracking, and characters with unique items such as the lockpick and lighter.